Jockeys face disqualification in whip crackdown

 The whip rules were last reviewed 10 years ago when a maximum number of strikes - seven on the flat and eight over jumps - were introduced.

-Racing's leaders do not primarily believe use of a foam-padded whip is a welfare issue, but accept there is a negative perception among some sections of the wider public.
+Racing's leaders do not believe use of a foam-padded whip is primarily a welfare issue, but accept there is a negative perception among some sections of the wider public.

 A BHA review in 2011 concluded that "the whip stimulates a horse and should not cause pain", although the independently-chaired Horse Welfare Board (HWB) said three years ago that "scientific evidence relating to the welfare impacts of the whip remains inconclusive".